 Based in Ammanford, Mess Up the Mess are a not-for-profit organisation running theatre workshops and masterclasses to inspire and engage young people.
 Mess Up the Mess make “awkward and brave” theatre by, for and with young people, determined to encourage them to get involved with theatre and ensure that theatre is not solely a domain for the privileged.

-Rather than dictate and present ideas to the young people they work with, Mess Up the Mess immerse themselves in the worlds of young people and draw inspiration for their work from the young people themselves.
+Rather than dictate and present ideas to the young people they work with, they immerse themselves in the worlds of young people and draw inspiration for their work from the young people themselves.
 Theatre productions are created by young people with the support of the Mess Up the Mess staff as well as a team of freelance professional artists, volunteers and peer leaders.

-Through their workshops and masterclasses, Mess Up the Mess encourage the young people they work with to utilise theatre as a means of expression and as a tool to explore the issues that matter to them most.
+Through their workshops and masterclasses, the company encourage the young people they work with to utilise theatre as a means of expression and as a tool to explore the issues that matter to them most.

 What has been Mess Up the Mess’ Lockdown Life?